 In fact, when doing an observation in SMA Swasta Dharma Pancasila Medan, the writer found that learning writing was still in problem.
 It was proved by the students' achievement in writing that was still low.
 Based on the test given by the writer, there was only one student from 42 students (2.3% of the students) who got score up to the Minimum Completeness Criteria (MCC) of English subject in that school that is 75.
 Many students still got scores under the standard.
 Most of the students had difficulty in writing.
 They did not know how to build sentences that are grammatically correct, had no ideas to express, and lack of vocabulary, based on the data she got after interviewing the teacher and the students.
-The writer found that the teacher taught her students only about tenses by asking the students to memorize all the pattern of the tenses without giving opportunity for the students to practice their writing skill.
+The writer found that the teacher taught her students only about tenses by asking the students to practice their writing skill.
 It is concluded that students' low achievement in writing is caused by inappropriate teaching technique used by the teacher.